 March 31, 2015 –PNAS Commentary: “Equation-free Modeling Unravels the Behavior of Complex Ecological Systems” Don L DeAngelis, Simeon Yurek.

 With the term “equation-free” in the article title, Ye et al. (1) are suggesting broader implications of their approach, considering the centrality of equations in modern science.
 From the 1700s on, nature has been increasingly described by mathematical equations, with differential or difference equations forming the basic framework for describing dynamics.
 Read more on PNAS.

-March 26, 2015 – The article “New fishery forecasting model ditches equations and assumptions, improves accuracy” from Fishsens Magazine also mentions the Sugihara lab’s accuracy in predicting the sockeye salmon recruitment rates.
+March 26, 2015 – The article “New fishery forecasting model ditches equations and assumptions, improves accuracy” from Fishsens Magazine mentions the higher accuracy obtained by EDM in predicting sockeye salmon returns.
+Read more on Fishsens.

 Scientists at the Scripps Institution of Oceanography in California found their new method was more accurate than most preseason forecasts of Fraser River sockeye runs from the past 58 years.
 In 2014, they predicted the dominant sockeye salmon run would contain between 4.5 and 9.1 million fish, while the Fisheries and Oceans Canada forecast predicted a much broader range of 6.9 to 20 million.
 The actual run weighed in at about 8.8 million fish.
 Read more on the Globe and Mail.

 January 2014 – “Tomorrow’s Catch – Chaos Theory’s Potential for Fisheries Management” in Science News